 I am hoping you can give me advice on which of your products I would need to purchase to repair my outdoor blinds.
 I am unable to find what they are actually made of other than its a 2x2 weave, they were purchased from Australian Outdoor living if that helps and are called the Bella Vista.

 Australian Outdoor Furniture’s specifications state that the open weave Bella Vista Outdoor blinds are PVC coated to minimise stains.
 If your blinds are like the image, then you would use the Type B Tear Aid.

 I’m not sure if I need to purchase a patch or the strips.
 The tear is on canvas camper trailer and is diagonal and jagged, not a straight tear.
 Can Tear Aid be used to overlap on itself, therefore creating “a step like” repair?

 Yes, Tear Aid can be overlapped successfully, providing you take care with each application to ensure that no air bubbles remain between the Tear Aid and the canvas and between the two layers of overlapped Tear Aid.

 I have a constant airflow inflatable (vinyl) that is used in the swimming pool that needs repairs.
 Can you please tell me if your product is suitable for this type of equipment?

 You would use Type B Tear Aid as it is specifically made for PVC and Vinyl repairs.
 Although Type B can be applied to a wet surface, it is best applied to a completely dry surface.
-If there is any likelihood that the adhesive side of the patch will get wet, then best apply the Tear Aid to both sides of the damage (if possible).
+If there is any likelihood that the adhesive side of the patch will get wet, then it's best to apply the Tear Aid to both sides of the damage (where possible).

-If you have questions or need information on our products, or help navigating or purchasing from our online store please call us on 1800 739 933 or use the form and we will do our best to respond to your enquiry as quickly as possible
+If you have any questions, need information on our products, or require assistance in navigating or purchasing from our online store please call us on 1800 739 933, or use the contact form and we will do our best to respond to your enquiry as quickly as possible